Yelp/mrjob/docs/guides/emr-opts.rst

     :set: emr
     :default: ``[]``

-    scripts to upload and then run on the master node (a combination of :mrjob-opt:`bootstrap_cmds` and :mrjob-opt:`bootstrap_files`).
-These are
+    .. deprecated:: 0.4.2

-    run after the commands from :mrjob-opt:`bootstrap_cmds`.
+    Scripts to upload and then run at bootstrap time.
+Pass ``path/to/script# args`` to :mrjob-opt:`bootstrap` instead.

 Monitoring the job flow
 -----------------------